What to expect when applying for life insurance

-It is common, though, for an exclusion to apply to income protection benefits if you have a history of mental illness that is well managed.
-The insurer will also consider other details provided in your application, such as other past medical conditions, history of illness in your family and other lifestyle factors, to define the terms of your cover.
+It is common for an exclusion to apply to income protection benefits if you have a history of mental illness that is well managed.
+The insurer will also consider other details provided in your application, such as past medical conditions, history of illness in your family and other lifestyle factors to define the terms of your cover.
 This process is the same for people who also have no history of mental illness.

 The insurer may also request a personal medical attendance report (PMAR) from your doctor, as well as the dates and details of any diagnosis, including symptoms and treatment.

 No two people are the same, and it is important to stress that each application is assessed on a case-by-case basis.
 The treatment you are undergoing through a mental health plan will be just one of the many things that will be considered when you apply for cover.
 It is in your best interests to provide as much information as possible to ensure you and your family will be fully covered in the event that something does happen to you.

 In any one year, around 1 million Australians will suffer from depression, and it is the leading disability worldwide.2 Life insurance protection is usually obtainable for those who have in the past or who are currently being treated for depression.

 When your insurance underwriter is assessing an application for life insurance or income protection cover, they will most likely take into account the current severity of any depression when calculating your premiums.

 Many insurance providers will ask you to provide information regarding the circumstances of your diagnosis with depression and any subsequent treatments you have undergone to help manage your condition.
 If you have been medicated as part of any treatment for depression, it is possible you will be asked to provide information on your medication, such as the exact names of your medication, as well as dosages and the dates in which you have been prescribed to take them.